What year did you graduate?

 What have you been doing since graduating?

 Since graduating I have been working in the film industry as a freelancer mainly in camera, directing and editing departments.
-I have also been self-funding my own projects having made several documentaries and narrative films, mainly with people I met from FCF.
+I have also been self-funding my own projects having made several documentaries and narrative films, mainly with people I met from Footscray Film School.

 What are you working on at the moment?

-At the moment I am in post-production for my very first independent feature film ‘Cerulean Blue’.
-I worked closely with people I met from FCF who helped make this film achievable.
+At the moment my very first independent feature film ‘Cerulean Blue’ made it’s debut at the Melbourne International Film Festival.
+I worked closely with people I met from Footscray Film School who helped make this film achievable.

-What did you like most about studying at Footscray City Films?
+What did you like most about studying at Footscray Film School?

-How did Footscray City Films help get you where you are today?
+How did Footscray Film School help get you where you are today?

 Do you keep in contact with people you were at film school with?

-My co-producer, executive producer, cinematographer, first camera assistant, second camera assistant, sound recordist and script editor were all people I met at FCF and who still continue to work in the industry.
+My co-producer, executive producer, cinematographer, first camera assistant, second camera assistant, sound recordist and script editor were all people I met at Footscray Film School and who still continue to work in the industry.

 See Adrian’s work via his website